pywugate/DetectRS_OMETIFF/README.md

 #### Why do you need DETECTRS_OMETIFF?

-The acquisition of multi-stack and multi-colour time series images is easy but the pre-rocessing of it is not.
+After the acquisition of multi-stack and multi-colour time series images, we need some pre-rocessing.

-For example, the animal moving makes the motion correctiion a necessity step.
+For example, the animal moving makes the motion correctiion a necessary step; and we need to separate individual Z.

-And we need to separate time series images in individual Z.
+Users often manually do these tasks in ImageJ, Icy or other softwares: 1. read files, 2. re-order hyper-stack, 3. split, etc.

-Users often manually do these tasks in ImageJ, Icy or other softwares : 1. read files, 2. re-order hyper-stack, 3. split colours, etc.
+Although they are wonderful apps with friendly GUI, mouse-moving and clicking are still time-consuming.

-Although they are wonderful apps with friendly GUI, mouse-moving and clicking are time-consuming.
+An automatic and quick method to do all the data in same folder is a solution.

 ## What can DETECTRS_OMETIFF do?